Brett-Kennedy/GermanTankProblem/README.md

 $$ \hat{N} = Value Found * {{k+1} \over rank} -1 $$

-For example, if using the 80th of 100 parts found, the estimate is: (value of 80th parth * (101/80)) - 1.
+For example, if using the 80th of 100 parts found, the estimate is: (value of 80th part * (101/80)) - 1.

+Note: this is identical to the formula above when using the last part found, where rank = k.

 Experiments then take the mean or median of the estimates.
 A technique referred to as *capping* is also employed, where estimates that are known to be impossible, as they are less than the observed maximum, are excluded from the pool of estimates to be averaged.